How to give financial gifts to loved ones

-One of the best gifts you can give a college graduate is money to help with their outstanding student loans.
-Unlike payments made directly to educational institutions for a student’s tuition payments, financial gifts to cover student loan balances are not always tax-exempt.
+Roughly 70% of American students end up taking out loans to go to college.
+Chances are you or someone in your immediate family (spouse or children) has student loan debt, which can prevent your loved ones from investing and building wealth.
+Therefore, one of the best gifts you can give a college graduate is money to help with their outstanding student loans.
+Unlike payments made directly to educational institutions for a student’s tuition payments, financial gifts to cover student loan balances can be tax-exempt.
 Here are some ways to help a graduate pay down student loans without incurring gift taxes.

 Under the gift tax rules of the IRS, each parent of a student is treated as an individual.
 As individuals, each parent may give the maximum tax-exempt amount to their child without paying any taxes on the gift.

-In 2019, two parents may each give $15,000 to a graduate without paying the gift tax.
-Your child can receive up to $30,000 total in tax-free cash from both parents this holiday season to help pay off their student loans.
+In 2021, a couple may give $15,000 each to a graduate without paying the gift tax.
+Therefore, your loved one can receive up to $30,000 total in tax-free cash from both you and your spouse to help pay off their student loans.

-Grandparents, aunts, uncles, and other family members are allowed to give tax-free gifts of cash to help pay down student loans.
+Grandparents, aunts, uncles, and other family members are allowed to act as donors and give tax-free gifts of cash to help pay down student loans.
 As long as each family member gifts an amount under the maximum amount of nontaxable cash to a graduate, none of the generous family members must pay gift taxes.

-If four relatives of the graduate give the maximum yearly amount of $15,000 to help the graduate pay down their student loans, that equals $60,000 in gift cash that incurs zero tax burden.
+If four donors give the maximum yearly amount of $15,000 to help the graduate pay down their student loans, that equals $60,000 in gift cash that incurs zero tax burden.
 That’s a significant amount of money to help reduce an outstanding student loan balance.

 Under the unified tax credit established by the IRS, each person has a lifetime cap on the number of assets they may give to other parties before the gifts are subject to gift taxes.
 The unified tax credit helps people with significant assets avoid taxes on both gift and estate taxes.

-Your financial professional helps you and your gift recipients stay within IRS guidelines whenever you give away assets including cash.
-Always consult an expert before you transfer holiday or special-occasion cash to a graduate, student, creditor, or educational institution.
+Your financial professional should help you and your gift recipients stay within IRS guidelines whenever you give away assets including cash.
+Always consult an expert before you transfer cash to a graduate, student, creditor, or educational institution.